oracle-livelabs/database-maa/recovery-service/pit-restore/pit-restore.md

 1. Open OCI Cloud Shell by clicking the drop-down in the top right
     ![Launch point location for Cloud Shell](images/cloud_shell_button.png)

+2. Click OK if a prompt appears regarding processor type.

+3. Type N to exit out of the Cloud Shell tutorial.

-2. Upload the SSH key by clicking the gear in the top right of the cloud shell
+4. Upload the SSH private key by clicking the gear in the top right of the cloud shell
     ![Launch point location for cloud shell upload](images/cloud_shell_upload.png)

-3. Change the permissions on the uploaded key file
+5. Change the permissions on the uploaded key file
     ```
     <copy>chmod 600 <private_key_file> </copy>
     ```

-4. SSH into the host using the follow command:
+6. SSH into the host using the follow command:
     ```
     <copy>ssh -i <private_key_file> opc@<public-ip-address> </copy>
     ```

-5. Change user to Oracle:
+7. Change user to Oracle:
     ```
     $ <copy>sudo su - oracle</copy>
     ```
-6. Connect to the database:
+8. Connect to the database:
     ```
     $ <copy>sqlplus / as sysdba</copy>
     ```

-7. Create a table for customers:
+9. Create a table for customers:
     ```
     SQL> <copy>create table customer(first_name varchar2(50));</copy>
     ```
-8. Insert new customers:
+10. Insert new customers:
     ```
     SQL> <copy>INSERT INTO customer (first_name)
             WITH names AS (